-It may surprise you that AM also has a deep Russian Othodox belief -seemingly without contradiction.
-To her: one set of supernatural entities does not exclude another; moreover, they expand a greater spiritual pantheon that is still ruled over by a single Christian God.
+It may surprise you then, that AM also has a deep Russian Othodox belief -seemingly without contradiction.
+To her: one set of supernatural entities does not exclude another; moreover, they expand a greater spiritual pantheon that is still ruled by a single Christian God.
 She also concedes, in the broadest sense that superstitious beliefs are more prevalent in Russia than in the west, -although you are unlikely to find them in the concrete bustle of main-street Moscow.

 Whilst her views on the supernatural population of the universe (and beyond) are truly fascinating, I can only speculate on such matters; I’m about as sensitive as a brick to such phenomena.
-Perhaps it is comforting, not only to believe but to feel the existence of such entities and their domain; a mere step away from our own.
+Perhaps it is comforting, not only to believe, but to feel the existence of such entities and their domain; a mere step away from our own.
 AM is part of that exclusive club.

 “A search for “help, medium” on Vkontakte (VK), Russia’s equivalent of Facebook, yields over 400 groups while “psychic” returns over 2,500.
 Social networks have proved the perfect platform for all manner of psychic services.
 It’s quick and easy.
 Find a sorcerer, join a group, send a message, pay through a bank machine (the Russian way), send a photograph, have your paranormal experience, close the browsing tab.”